COVID-19 in Child

-Clinical features primarily include fever and symptoms of lower respiratory tract illness (eg, cough, shortness of breath), although many patients also report associated gastrointestinal complaints (nausea, vomiting).
+Clinical features primarily include fever and upper respiratory tract symptoms with rhinorrhea, congestion, and pharyngitis that can progress to include symptoms of lower respiratory tract illness (eg, cough, shortness of breath), although many patients also report associated gastrointestinal complaints (nausea, vomiting).
 Reported cases have ranged from asymptomatic to severe; the case fatality rate has varied worldwide, ranging from 0.1%-18.1% based on data compiled by Johns Hopkins.
-There is some evidence that newer variants of SARS-CoV-2 present with predominantly upper respiratory symptoms such as sore throat and nasal discharge, although the risk for progression to lower tract symptoms seems to be at least as frequent as with prior variants.
+Clinical presentation can vary significantly, particularly with respect to vaccination and boosting status and time from last COVID infection.

 Illness can range from mild to critical:

 - Mild to moderate (mild symptoms up to mild pneumonia)

 - Severe (dyspnea, hypoxia, or > 50% lung involvement on imaging)